zxc479773533/DNS-Parser/README.md

 ```
 | 3 | t | i | e | b | a | 0xc0 | pos of '5' before baidu |
 ```

+## Others

+Actually, this DNS parser can get IP in the DNS packet, right?

+Then you can use the function in a ARPSpoof, and do some snake operate, ..., something else, ha?

+Who cares?